gsiisg/xgboostGPU/README.md

 2. Anaconda with python 3.6
    https://www.anaconda.com/download/

-3. Tensorflow 1.3 with GPU support which required
+3. Tensorflow 1.3 with GPU support

    https://www.tensorflow.org/install/install_windows
+   Here I just installed tensorflow with GPU as the default and did not use a virtual environment
+   which required:
   * CUDA Toolkit 8.0
   * Nvidia Drivers for my aging 980 GTX
   * cuDNN v6 (not required by xgboost)

-   Here I just installed tensorflow with GPU as the default and did not use a virtual environment

 4. Git for windows
 https://git-scm.com/download/win